shaack/cm-chessboard/README.md

 Adds a marker on a square.

 Default types are: `MARKER_TYPE.move`, `MARKER_TYPE.emphasize`,
-exportet by `Chessboard.js`.
+exportet by `Chessboard.mjs`.
 You can create your own marker types: Just create an object like `const myMarker = {class: "my-marker", slice: "marker1"}`, where `class` is the css class of the marker for styling and `slice` is the `id` in `sprite.svg`.